lxiongZ/ERRalpha-Predictor/README.md

 ## Overview:

 - `datasets/` contains the three dataset files ("xxx_train" used for 8:1:1 data splitting, "xxx_external" used for external validation);
+- `ensemble_models` take the external validation set of three datasets as examples to use ERRα-Predictor
 - `graph_model` contains the final selected GNN models for the three datasets;
 - `ml_final_models` contains the final selected ML models for three datasets;
-- `ensemble_models` take the external validation set of three datasets as examples to use ERRα-Predictor
+- `streamlit` contains local web deployment of ERRα-Predictor
 - `best_hyperparameters.json` optimal hyperparameters for GNN models

 ## Conda environments: